Common causes of stress in women or a common scenario in a woman’s daily life, how does it look to you?

 How to deal with women stress and help her regain her sanity

 First of all the biggest help, you can do for her is to be there and be aware of her situation.
 Assure her and make her feel comfortable.
 Be non-judgemental and unbiased when they are talking or sharing things with you.
-When you feel that things are going out of hands, seek professional help, there is no shame in seeing a counselor or psychologist.
+When you feel that things are going out of hand, seek professional help, there is no shame in seeing a counselor or psychologist.
 In addition to medications and therapy, few below-mentioned self-help techniques can be helpful too, if you can encourage them to do so:

 - Find a support group